Online Banking FAQs

 How do I sign up for Online Banking?

 Enrollment is quick, simple and easy.
 Located on our home page is an enroll button.
 Click on it and complete the required fields.
-Within two business days you will receive a Welcome letter in the mail that details your User ID you selected and a temporary password. www.cambridgestatebank.com
+Within three business days you will receive a Welcome letter in the mail that details your User ID you selected and a temporary password. www.cambridgestatebank.com

 When can I access my accounts online?